-A visual workplace is one where information related to safety, rules, instructions, machines and other commonly asked questions is communicated through visuals like signs, labels, floor marking tape and posters.
+A visual workplace is one where information related to safety, rules, instructions, machines and other commonly asked questions is communicated through visuals like signs, labels, and posters.
 Visual cues allow workers to easily see and understand what they need to do in many situations without needing to stop and ask questions.
 This type of workplace is often very efficient.
 Time isn’t wasted and employees feel more confident about the tasks they need to perform.

 Safety signs and labels play key roles in a visual workplace and they can be very useful in busy industrial workplaces where employees are performing many different tasks simultaneously.
 Some uses for signs and labels may seem obvious, but many less obvious uses can still be very valuable.
 Think about where employees in your facility might ask questions and whether a sign or label could help clarify confusion.